Updated July 5, 2026

 Premiums depend on coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements, with Connecticut’s above-average premium index also influencing the market.

-The provided data says requirements may vary by industry and business size, and the Connecticut Insurance Department regulates the market, but it does not list a single statewide minimum for this product.
+Requirements may vary by industry and business size, and the Connecticut Insurance Department regulates the market, but there is no single statewide minimum listed for this product.

 Prepare an inventory of movable property, note where it travels and stores overnight, then compare quotes from multiple carriers so the policy matches your actual jobsite and transit exposure.